volopasse/Ramblings-of-a-hackintosher/Hardware.md

+# Hardware

 Hello, I'll guide you how to pick a correct hardware part for your new Hackintosh.

-***Motherboard:***
+## Motherboard:

 - **Brand:** ASUS, ASRock, Gigabyte

-  MSI: There is some problem with MSI & OsxAptioFixDrv, better to stay away from it.
+  For MSI: There is some problem with MSI & OsxAptioFixDrv, better to stay away from it.

 - **Chipset:** Intel 300/200/100/5/6/7/8/9-series